pablo-reyes8/pytorch-gans/README.md

 ├── pyproject.toml             # Project metadata (Poetry / pip installation)
 ├── poetry.lock                # Dependency lockfile
 └── README.md                  # Project documentation

+# Every model has a gan_full.ipynb with all the functions and training loops in one place
 ```

 ---